stefan-jansen/machine-learning-for-trading/04_alpha_factor_research/README.md

 This section introduces the [alphalens](http://quantopian.github.io/alphalens/) library for the performance analysis of predictive (alpha) factors.

 - `alphalens` installation see [docs](http://quantopian.github.io/alphalens/) for detail
+- See [here](https://github.com/quantopian/alphalens/blob/master/alphalens/examples/alphalens_tutorial_on_quantopian.ipynb) for a detailed `alphalens` tutorial by Quantopian

 Alphalens depends on: